 Greater than or equal to 140 mm Hg systolic pressure (Pressure is at its greatest when the heart contracts and is pumping the blood.
 This is called systolic pressure.)

 Greater than or equal to 90 mm Hg diastolic pressure (When the heart is at rest, in-between beats, blood pressure falls.
 This is called diastolic pressure.)

 When a woman has pre-existing hypertension or develops hypertension before the 20th week of pregnancy, this is called chronic hypertension.

 Other forms of hypertension in pregnancy include preeclampsia.
-Preeclampsia is a serious condition with hypertension and problems with one ore more organs (for example the kidneys).
+Preeclampsia is a serious condition with hypertension and problems with one or more organs (for example the kidneys).
 Chronic hypertension increases the risk for preeclampsia.

 How does pregnancy affect chronic hypertension?

 Most risks are not increased for most women with mild chronic hypertension if there are no other complications.
-However, if hypertension is severe, if there are other conditions such as diabetes, or if preeclampsia develops along with chronic hypertension, risks are much greater for mother and baby.
+However, risks are much greater for mother and baby if hypertension is severe.
+This is also true if there are other conditions such as diabetes or if preeclampsia develops along with chronic hypertension.

 Risks of severe chronic hypertension in pregnancy may include: